thejerf/reign/README.md

 reign uses semantic versioning.
 As reign has not yet hit 1.0, note that API changes may still occur without a major version release.

+* 0.9.2
+  * A somewhat experimental re-write of the internals to use channels instead of Conditions under the hood.
+This has a few API changes, to include the use of Contexts now.
 * 0.9.1
   * Initial release.